mindsmiths/docs/docs/integrations/sms.md

     status: ReportStatus
     error: ReportError
 ```
-<br></br>

 **These are Data Models for SMS Received Messages and Delivery Reports with Endpoints.**

-SMS messages that you receive will be directed to the endpoint /sms-received-message
+**SMS messages** that you receive will be directed to the endpoint /sms-received-message
 ```console
 class SmsReceivedMessage(DataModel):
     from_: str = Field(None, alias='from')